cadebrown/old.cade.site/links.md

 permalink: /links
 ---

-These are links to things I've found on the web.
-This page is mainly for my reference, to keep track of useful apps, cool papers, and other places on the web that are hard to find again.
+These are links to things I've found on the web for everything from math, programming, utilities, research, papers, and videos.
+This page is mainly for my reference (to keep track of everything I use regularly), but maybe it can save you some time as well.

-But, there's a lot of cool stuff here, especially if you're into machine learning research, productivity tools, and interesting books/papers/articles.
-Check them out, you might find something useful!

 # Applications and Tools